unyt-org/uix/docs/4_Components.md

 ## Creating custom component classes

-You can create custom UIX components by extending `UIX.BaseComponent` (`UIX.Components.Base` is deprecated) or another UIX Component class and register it by decorating the class with `@Component`.
+You can create custom UIX components by extending `UIX.BaseComponent` or another UIX Component class and register it by decorating the class with `@Component`.

 ```typescript